jamestiotio/ehp/game/docs/docs.md

     | Rb    | R15         | -             |
     | Rc    | R15         | R6            |

-    + Ra being R0/R1/R2/R3 depends on which button has been pressed
+    + Ra being R0/R1/R2/R3 depends on which button has been pressed.
     + The ALU output is connected to the Control Unit, such that if the output is 1 (true that R0/R1/R2/R3 is 0), we go to back to P1.
 If the output is 0, we go to STORE IN FROM.

 + STEP 2.1: GO TO ATTACK